A robust lecture series with an emphasis on chart literacy and Foreign Exchange mechanics

 Large injections of supply and demand provide us with a tremendous amount of information in terms of where price is heading next, and in what window of time.
 For us, it is all about the trading environment and understanding how prices take shape.
 This section covers the student with a range of information relating to trading environments and how prices evolve.

 In order to objectively define “inner” market movements, we use what is known as an anchor point.
-These are the origin points of inner trendlines.
+These are the origin points of price channels.

 Inner Trendlines: The Hidden Market

 Inner Trendlines are at the heart of many major market turning points and provide us with highly precise entries at major reversals or within trending environments.
-We use them when seeking a much higher rate of accuracy when compared to conventional approaches.
+When used in conjunction with volumes, we seek a much higher rate of accuracy when compared to conventional approaches.

 The market is constantly shifting and evolving on a dynamic basis.
 By identifying recent, major structural components of price, we are able to forecast upcoming states.